The 2025 tennis season in review: data, predictions & what we learned

 • Coverage: Expand from 537 predictions to 1,000+ across the full season

-If you're using our predictions for betting, here are the most important insights from the 2025 season:
+If you're using our predictions for betting, here are the most important insights from the 2025 season.
+For broader guidance on staking, refer to our bankroll management guide — managing stake size around confidence tiers is where most bettors leave money on the table.

-When our model shows ≥70% confidence, it's been right 80% of the time.
+When our model shows ≥70% confidence, it has been right 80% of the time.
 These are your strongest betting opportunities.

 Our model shows 62.2% average confidence on indoor hard courts, the highest of any surface.
 Late-season indoor tournaments (October–November) are prime opportunities.